1 Dead, 11 Injured In Uptown Minneapolis Shooting; No Arrests

 Minneapolis police are investigating after a shooting left one person dead and 11 others injured overnight.

-Taco Satoshi RT @jonnajarian: 1 Dead, 11 Injured In Uptown Minneapolis Shooting; No Arrests https://t.co/I6KlGwxe5v 5 seconds ago

-One man is dead and at least 11 others injured in a shooting in #Minneapolis this morning.
-It happened… https://t.co/C3YwZjIMNF 12 seconds ago
+Marília RT @THR: One man is dead and 11 people suffered non-life-threatening wounds in a shooting spree in Minneapolis, police there said early Sun… 1 minute ago

-Jon Najarian 1 Dead, 11 Injured In Uptown Minneapolis Shooting; No Arrests https://t.co/I6KlGwxe5v 13 seconds ago
+MN AD MAN RT @TCCrimeWatch: 1 Dead, 11 Injured In Uptown Minneapolis Shooting; No Arrests https://t.co/zog7EgjWAz 2 minutes ago

-Lisa Lisa 🇺🇸 RT @WCCO: DEVELOPING: Minneapolis police are investigating after a shooting left one person dead and 11 others injured in Uptown overnight.… 4 minutes ago

-One dead, 11 injured in Minneapolis shootingOne person died and 11 were injured in a shooting in Minneapolis in the early hours of Sunday, according to a tweet by police.
+Alisha’s Eternal Cubby “1 Dead, 11 Injured In Uptown Minneapolis Shooting; No Arrests”